Asynchronous Database Operation

 - Your codebase will be more complex.
 This will slow down your development speed if your developers are not F#-professionals.

-- You have to use other technologies that support async or .NET tasks, like WCF or SignalR.
-There is no point of doing async and then still using
+- You must use other technologies supporting async or .NET tasks, like WCF or SignalR.
+There is no point in doing async and then still using

 RunSynchronously

 at the end. - You may consider async as premature optimization.
-Starting without async and converting all later is an option, although your APIs will have to change.
+Starting without async and converting all later is an option, although your APIs must change.

-- Async and transactions is a problem with Mono environment.
+- Async and transactions are a problem with the Mono environment.

 - Async will make your error stacktraces harder to read: You may be used to search your functions from the stacktrace to spot any problems.
 With async, you don't have your own code in the error-stack.
 At the time of e.g. SQL-exception, there is no thread waiting, your code is not actively running, there is no stack.